saddle-code/lancerhelper/README.txt

 The "Helper"s are just there to prevent accidental unchained casts of certain skills.

 Works with NGSP, but the cancels are bugged on PR.
-Due to how Bern works, this won't work with it.
+Does not work with Bern.

 For ideas or suggestions, contact me on Discord at saddlecode